 There are clarifying moments in life, forcing one to ponder how to spend the unknowable time we have left.
 COVID-19 made 2020 a rough year for just about everyone.
 Combined with other personal traumas, it resulted in that clarifying moment for Near, an online programmer best known for their historic work on bsnes, a foundational gaming emulator whose focus on accuracy has been hugely influential on the modern archival landscape.

-"It forced me to re-evaluate how I wanted to spend the rest of my life," he said.
+"It forced me to re-evaluate how I wanted to spend the rest of my life," they said.
 "I took a few months off the Internet entirely and really tried to find what it was I wanted to do, for myself."

 This unfinished project was Squaresoft's Bahamut Lagoon, a game about raising and fighting wartime dragons released on the SNES in Japan on February 9, 1996—a little under a year after the genre-defining Chrono Trigger and a month before Super Mario RPG.
 (Today, Squaresoft is Square Enix, following a merger with Enix in 2003.)
 It was a period when Squaresoft was red hot in the world of JRPGs, but was not yet such a household name than anything it made was, without question, released to the rest of the world.